henrikac/lib-giphy/README.md

 ## Requirements

-To get the API key that is required to create a new `Lib::Giphy::Giphy` you need to create a GIPHY app.
+To get the API key that is required to create a new `Giphy::Client` you need to create a GIPHY app.

 ## Installation